conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §5.7.
 Here is an example of a good zero-shot prompt:

 ```
-Prompt: Classify the given passage accordng to its sentiment.
+Prompt: Classify the given passage according to its sentiment.
 The output can be one of Positive, Negative, Neutral.

 Passage: “The mashed potatoes took me back to my childhood school meals.
 I was so looking forward to having them again.
 NOT!”